Recritiquing Modern English Literature

 Abstract

-The article attempts to analyse eco-critical elements prevailing in the Indian English Fiction.
+The paper attempts to analyse eco-critical elements prevailing in the Indian English Fiction.
 It endeavours to bring forth the struggle of human being against the social and economic forces, and also the environmental issues that affect human-environment relationship.
 It investigates how cultural beliefs, traditions, and spirituality impact people's relationships with nature.
 Indian authors usually emphasise how important it is to live in balance with the natural world.
 Indian fiction writers present these issues directly or indirectly in the setting and theme of their novels.

 KeywordsEcocriticism, Environmentalism, Literature, Capitalism, Industrialisation.